Haixing-Hu/js-typeinfo/README.md

 - `'boolean'`: if the value is a primitive boolean value.
 - `'number'`: if the value is a primitive number value.
 - `'string'`: if the value is a primitive string value.
+- `'symbol'`: if the value is a symbol value.
 - `'bigint'`: if the value is a primitive bigint value.
-- `'symbol'`: if the value is a symbol value.
-- `'global'`: if the value is the [global object].
-A global object is an object that always exists in the global scope.
 - `'function'`: if the value is a function.
 - `'object'`: if the value is a plain object.